The Matching Process

 Some donors find that they are selected in a matter of days or weeks from profile publication.
 Other donors will have a much longer wait.
 A longer wait in no way reflects your desirability as a donor.
 Intended Parents are often seeking very specific traits in their donor and can be very picky in their selection processes.
 We ask our donors to be patient as they wait to be chosen.

-Once your donor profile has been chosen, you will receive an email from Growing Generations inquiring to any potential blackout dates you may have for retrieval.
-We ask that you respond to this email within 24 business hours.
-Once your availability has been accepted by the Intended Parents, you will be introduced to your Case Specialist.
+Once your donor profile has been chosen, you will receive an email or a phone call from Growing Generations inquiring about any potential blackout dates you may have for retrieval.
+We ask that you respond to this email or phone call within 24 business hours.
+Once your availability has been accepted by the Intended Parents, and we have the necessary paperwork and funding in from the parents, you will be introduced to your Case Specialist.
 This person is a Growing Generations employee who will be with you for the rest of your donation process.

 The next step is the screening and paperwork phase.
-Your first screening is a psychological screening that will typically be done over video conference.
-However, this screening may happen in person if you live in southern California.
+Your first screening is a psychological screening that will be completed in-person.
+This may occur locally to you or at the clinic where your retrieval will take place.
 Once your results have been reviewed and accepted by the intended parents, you’ll move along to your medical screening.

 Finally, once both clearances have been issued, you’ll be given a legal referral.
 This allows the legal team to begin contacting you to draft the contracts between yourself and the intended parents.
 Once this contract is signed, you are considered matched and ready to move forward.